ChrisPattison/SYK/README.md

 ### GPUs: Consumer vs. professional

-Consumer GPUs (e.g. Pascal? which the SITP machine has) are only licensed for single precision floating point.
+Consumer GPUs (e.g. Titan which the SITP machine has) have extremely limited FP64 support.
+For testing purposes we can use FP32 on these GPUs, but we expect FP64 to be necessary for data collection runs.

 In syk.def uncomment: